particle-iot/docs/src/content/tutorials/device-cloud/cloud-api.md

 Another common tasks is to get the value of a Particle.variable using the [Get Variable API](/reference/device-cloud/api/#get-a-variable-value).

 To fully take advantage of this example you'll need firmware on one of your devices that returns a variable.
 This firmware combines the function and variable examples from the [cloud communication tutorial](/tutorials/device-os/cloud-communication/#variable).
-You don't need to fully understand how it works right now.
+You don't need to fully understand how the firmware works right now.

 You can select a device and flash it right here.
 Note that this will replace any existing user firmware on the device and there is no way to undo this operation.
 You'd need to locate and flash the old firmware back to the device to restore the old code, so make sure you select the correct device.